 Math manipulatives are objects that allow learners to interact with mathematical concepts.
-These include everything from cusinaire rods, legos, blocks, magnets...anything that gets students touching, moving, and experiencing math concepts.
+These include everything from cuisenaire rods, legos, blocks, magnets...anything that gets students touching, moving, and experiencing math concepts.

 The drawbacks of using these physical math manipulatives in the classroom?

-- If students get used to thinking about fractions as a pizza slice, they may have difficulty transfering that knowledge to other representations.
+If students get used to thinking about fractions as a pizza slice, they may have difficulty transferring that knowledge to other representations.

 Plus, the right virtual manipulatives can supplement and build upon learning from physical manipulatives.

 Technology has the capability to give immediate, informative feedback tailored to the student's answer.
 It can deal with large numbers as quickly as small numbers.
 And, technology can help provide many different representations of the same math concept, without having to physically dig through boxes of materials.

 Scaffolding with Math Manipulatives

 What would it look like if educators used both physical and digital manipulatives to scaffold the concept and improve deeper understanding and mastery of the concept?

 ST Math®—created by neuroscientists, mathematicians and educational innovators at MIND Research Institute—is a visual math program that builds a deep conceptual understanding of math through rigorous learning and creative problem solving.